How to Calm An Anxiety Attack: Tips For Panic Disorder And Mental Health Management

 - Intensely worrisome thoughts, such as a fear of harm or even death

-- General feelings of unease and restlessness
+- General feelings of unease, restlessness, and feeling anxious

 - Feeling constantly tearful or irritable